awsdocs/aws-client-vpn-administrator-guide/doc_source/limits.md

 Your AWS account has the following quotas, formerly referred to as limits, related to Client VPN endpoints\.
 Unless otherwise noted, each quota is Region\-specific\.
 You can request increases for some quotas, and other quotas cannot be increased\.

-To request a quota increase for an adjustable quota, choose **Yes** in the Client VPN quotas table\.
+To request a quota increase for an adjustable quota, choose **Yes** in the **Adjustable** column\.
 For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

 ## Client VPN quotas<a name="quotas-endpoints"></a>